 Secondly, is the three hour distance what really broke you up?
 My gut is saying no. Three hours isn’t a big deal when it comes to true love.
 I have a friend who has been flying (because the drive is too far) every other weekend to see her boyfriend for almost 6 years.
 And their plans are to continue doing that until her kids graduate high school, which is still 5 years away.
 Every situation is different but be honest with yourself and ask yourself if distance is the real reason your relationship ended.

 You sound beautiful, in shape, and like a good, caring mother with a great job.
 Focus on that for right now.
 Why do you have to be with a guy?
 Take some time off.
 Run your marathon.
 I have no doubt love will come to you again.
+Try to be patient and focus on all the wonderful aspects of your life.

 By the way, no need to bash 60 year olds!
 You and I will both be 60 before we blink.
 But seriously, right now, ask yourself if you might be mourning your marriage in this first breakup after divorce.
 You might say, “No, I’m so over that!” but maybe this breakup is subconsciously reopening the wounds from your divorce.